zencoder/zencoder-ex/README.md

 #### API Key

-To communicate with the Zencoder API you need to provide your API key, you can find your API key by logging into your Zencoder account and visiting https://app.zencoder.com/api
+To communicate with the Zencoder API you'll need to provide your API key, you can find your API key by logging into your Zencoder account and visiting https://app.zencoder.com/api

 There are three ways to provide your API key to the Elixir library.